ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/types/_includes/optional.md

 {% note info %}

-Currently container types (including the `Optional<T>` containers and more complex types based on them) cannot be used as the types of columns in {{ ydb-short-name }} tables.
+Container types (including `Optional<T>` containers and more complex types derived from them) can't currently be used as column data types when creating {{ ydb-short-name }} tables.
-YQL queries may return the values of container types, and can take them as input parameters.
+YQL queries can return values of container types and accept them as input parameters.

 {% endnote %}